jlehtine/image-preseeder/EXAMPLES.md

 Files downloaded and produced by the examples are stored by default in the examples directory.
-The examples also create and register VirtualBox virtual machines with name *image-preseeder-examples-EXAMPLE* where *EXAMPLE* is the name of the example.
+The examples also create and register VirtualBox virtual machines with name *image-preseeder-example-EXAMPLE* where *EXAMPLE* is the name of the example.

 The examples use Makefile rules to run the example incrementally.
 This means